 Q: Who should call 811?

-A: ANYONE, including homeowners and excavators, planning to dig or alter the surface of the ground.
-So whether you’re a do-it-yourselfer planning a weekend project or a professional excavator, one phone call to 811 will get your underground utility lines marked and keep you and your neighbors safe.
+A: Everyone, including homeowners and excavators, planning to dig or alter the surface of the ground needs to call 811.
+So whether you’re a DIY pro planning a weekend project or a professional excavator, one phone call to 811 will get your underground utility lines marked and keep you and your neighbors safe.

 Q: How far in advance do I need to call?

-A: After you call, wait 48 hours, beginning 7:00 a.m. the next working day (Working days exclude Saturdays, Sundays, and legal state and national holidays) following notice, to allow the utilities to mark their facilities.
+A: After you call, wait 48 hours, beginning 7:00 a.m. the next working day (working days exclude Saturdays, Sundays, and legal state and national holidays) following notice, to allow the utilities to mark the lines.

 Q: My yard is marked, now what?